pbthecoder/Zoo-Test/README.md

 # In Development
   # Expansion Packs Brainstorming
   Setting up which animals are in which packs.

   Current Packs:
   Realm Pack
     -Kevin's Hamster
     -Phoenix Cat (FCPA)
   Indian Pack
     -Gaur
     -Dhole
     -Gharial
     -Great Indian Bustard
+  Packs will contain the following:
+  A number of animals + habitats
+  Some Promo Codes
 # In the Future
   # 0.1.3
   I have no ideas